 Hair experts agree that complete hair loss takes between 5 and 25 years.
 But here’s the thing; the process is unpredictable.
 For some men, hair loss might occur in a short span of five years, and for some, it is a slow (almost unnoticeable) process of 25 years.

-We should point out that men naturally lose 100 strands of hair daily.
+We should point out that men naturally lose around 100+/- strands of hair daily.
 This is normal and should be no cause for alarm.
-But if the numbers exceed this, then your ‘hair loss journey’ has started.
+But if the numbers exceed this, then your ‘hair loss journey’ may have started.

-Now, once hair loss kicks in, it is an uphill task to slow it down, let alone reverse the process.
+Once hair loss kicks in, it is an uphill task to slow it down, let alone reverse the process.
 Whether it happens suddenly or gradually, it will be out of control.
-If you want to know what stage you are in, inspect the Norwood Scale.
+If you want to know what stage you are in, inspect the Norwood Scale below.
 This scale is a collection of male pattern baldness at varied stages.
 The image of the final stage baldness is the most severe.
 Using this visual scale, you can gauge your state, the rate of going bald, and determine your next action.

 Signs you are Going Bald